ybieri/Additional_CORS_Checks/README.md

 ## Installation
 ### Manual Installation
-Start the Burp Suite and click at the Extender tab on Add.
-Choose the CORSair JAR file to install the extension.
+Start Burp and navigate to the `Extender` tab, `Extensions`, `Add`.
+Choose the `CORSair` JAR file to install the extension.

 ### Installation from BApp Store
 The easy way to install CORSair is using the BApp Store.
-Open Burp and click in the Extender tab on the BApp Store tab.
-Select CORSair and hit the Install button to install the extension.
+Open Burp and navigate to the `Extender` tab, then to the` BApp Store` tab.
+Select `CORSair` and hit the `Install` button to install the extension.

 ## Author
 * Yves Bieri (Github: [ybieri](https://github.com/ybieri), Twitter: [yves_bieri](https://twitter.com/yves_bieri))